 Chef is a configuration management technology, developed on the basis of Ruby DSL language and is used to automate the infrastructure provisioning.
 It is a flexible cloud infrastructure automation framework that allows the users to install the apps to bare metal VMs and cloud containers.
 A user can manage the infrastructure through the code rather than using a manual process.
 Chef architecture is just like the Puppet Master-Agent model, which uses a pull-based approach; additionally, it needs a logical Chef workstation to control configurations from the master to agents.

 We can easily integrate Chef with any cloud-based platform, like Microsoft Azure, Amazon EC2, Internap, SoftLayer, and Rackspace, to configure new machines.
-Chef supports multiple platforms, like AIX, RHEL/CentOS, Solaris, Ubuntu, and all Linux flavours.
+Chef supports multiple platforms, like AIX, RHEL/CentOS, Solaris, Ubuntu, and all Linux flavors.

 Nodes: A node is any machine (physical, virtual, cloud, network device, etc.) that is under management by Chef.